Let me tell you right now that you can.

 Even if you didn't do any of these things, you can have the desired support for your birth and postpartum period.
-Please note: Not all doulas are the same.
-And just the same, all families aren't either.
+Just like family make ups and dynamics are not the same, all doulas are not the same.
 We offer various means of support and services.
-We are trained by different organizations and practice differently because of it.
+We are trained by different organizations and practice differently because of that.
 We may charge different prices for the services we offer for various reasons.
-But we all want to give women and families the care and support they desire to thrive in our communities.
-Finding a doula for your family that gives you what you need and want should be your top concern, not cost.
+But we all want to give parents and families the care and support they desire to thrive in our communities.
+Finding a doula for your family that is the right fit should be most important, not cost.

 Hiring a doula may seem like a daunting and expensive process, but the truth is that if you really want a doula, you can have one and not break the bank.
 All it takes is some financial planning.